-The goddess Rati is described as being highly attractive and feminine in several ancient books and scriptures.
-She was the daughter of Prajapati Daksha, and a kshatriya (warrior) queen who enjoyed riding horses.
-In some pictures, she is also shown with an indian ringneck parrot as her vehicle and a bow made of sugarcane in hand, Rati is renowned as the divine consort of Kamadeva, the Hindu god of love.
+Described as highly attractive and feminine in ancient books and scriptures, Rati is identified as the daughter of Prajapati Daksha, a warrior queen who revels in horse riding.
+Depicted in some images with an Indian ringneck parrot as her vehicle and a bow made of sugarcane in hand, Rati is renowned as the divine consort of Kamadeva, the Hindu god of love.

-Although Goddess Rati is not mentioned in the Vedas, she does appear in the Puranas as a secondary character in various legends of Lord Shiva and Goddess Parvati.
-Despite this, her origin story is rather contradictory.
-However, in the most well-known version mentioned in the Kalika Purana, she is described as the daughter of Prajapati Dakhsa.
+Although not mentioned in the Vedas, Rati appears in the Puranas, notably in various legends of Lord Shiva and Goddess Parvati.
+The most well-known version, as per the Kalika Purana, designates her as the daughter of Prajapati Daksha.

 || ॐ क्लीं कामरति च विद्यमहे कामेश्वरी च धीमहि तन्नो रति प्रचोदयात ||